CruxConnect/crux-docs/_login/login.md

 : (string) Description of the Permission

 visibility
-: (string) User type with visibility of the permission.
-These include 'RETAILER', 'SUPPLIER', or 'BOTH'
+: (string) Visibility based on user type.
+This includes 'RETAILER', 'SUPPLIER', or 'BOTH'

 grouping
 : (string) Permission grouping.
 These include